 From the British Armed Forces Federation

-The BAFF media spokesman gave this comment as long ago as September, 2011 about the Iraq Historic Allegations Team (IHAT) investigation:
+The BAFF media spokesman gave this comment as long ago as September, 2011 about the Iraq Historic Allegations Team (IHAT) investigation:“Obviously any allegations of misconduct against members of the Armed Forces need to be taken seriously and properly investigated.

 "Our concern is that some of the allegations being investigated by IHAT have little or no evidential basis and that even if there were indications that something had occurred, it is now far too long after the events for there to be any realistic chance of a just resolution.